 A Trip Generation Analysis and Vehicle Miles Traveled (VMT) Analysis was completed for the project to determine the project's impacts.
-The proposed project would generate 11 peak hour trips in the morning and 13 peak hour trips in the afternoon/evening, which is substantially lower than the threshold of 100 peak hour trips that trigger further traffic analysis.
-The project is also expected to generate 175 average daily trips (ADT's), which is less than the City's daily trip threshold of 500 ADTs for screening out projects for further VMT analysis.
-Based on these findings, the project is expected to have a less than significant impact on traffic.
+The analysis used the rates from the Institute of Transportation Engineers (ITE) Trip Generation Manual (11th Edition) to determine the trips generated by the proposed project.
+Based on the analysis, the proposed project would generate 11 peak hour trips in the morning and 13 peak hour trips in the afternoon/evening, which is substantially lower than the threshold of 100 peak hour trips that trigger further traffic analysis.
+Based on the results, the City Engineer did not require additional traffic analysis.
+The project is also expected to generate 175 average daily trips (ADTs), which is less than the City's daily trip threshold of 500 ADTs for screening out projects for further VMT analysis.
+Based on these findings, the Project is expected to have a less than significant impact on traffic.
 The existing major streets can accommodate the traffic generated by the proposed development.

-A Water Infrastructure Investigation was completed for the project and determined that existing and planned water distribution systems were adequate to support the anticipated demands from the project.
+A Water Infrastructure Investigation was completed for the project and determined that existing and planned water distribution systems were adequate to support the anticipated demands of the project.
 A Wastewater Service Study was also completed and indicated that the existing and planned wastewater collection system facilities can accommodate the proposed land use change.